MontassarWahbiFAKHFAKH/ErgonomicApp/README.md

 This Application is developed for measuring the ergonomic quality of work postures.
-To use it, you should add the .env file and select LOGIN and MDP then run the mdp.py file.
+To run it, you should add the .env file and select LOGIN and MDP then run the mdp.py file.

 This file should contain :
 LOGIN=your_login